We had a chance to catch up with David Paleschuck, author of Branding Bud: The Commercialization of Cannabis.

 And when you wrote the book, what were the takeaways that you were hoping that the reader would get or come away with?

 So, I think that’s probably the first is it’s a very misunderstood plant.
-Second, it is really about prohibition and why cannabis has been made illegal.
+Second, it is about prohibition and why cannabis has been made illegal.
 Because once people start to understand that, they realize and do not often subscribe to conspiracies, but there were so many connections between Harry Anslinger and his wife and her family and so on.
 So, I think that, but what that did prohibition then created stereotypes and those stereotypes started in the 20s with cannabis in the fringe.
 Cannabis stands up in Harlem jazz.

 When did reefer madness come out?
 I believe I want to say either in the early 20s or the late 1910s or early 20s.
 But, I mean, that’s propaganda, right?

 Absolutely, and that was also part of Harry Anslinger’s propaganda.
-So, this all came out, and it was totally racist.
+So, this all came out, and it was racist.

 So, with that, you know I wanted to change that.
 So, that was a big part of it.
 Once I kind of got through that, I also talked about cannabinoids.
 The basics of THC and CBD and how they affect us.
-How they come into play?
+How do they come into play?
 The entourage effect.
-Then I talk about form factors helping people know that there are different types of form factors.
+Then I talk about form factors helping people know that there are different form factors.
 Not only is their flower.
-There are all the extracted cannabinoids, which come in the form of waxes and butters, and oils that can be vaped or smoked.
+There are all the extracted cannabinoids, which come in waxes and butters, and oils that can be vaped or smoked.
 Then we get into edibles and beverages, even innovative products like sublingual slips and transdermal patches, topicals and lotions, pills.
 So, I talked about the form factors and how the body takes them in; means of uptake and then the bioavailability and then, finally, after that’s all laid out, I then talk about brands and I talk about the 14 cannabis brand archetypes, which appeal to customers, which I then get into in the 14 cannabis brand archetypes.
 They’re not mutually exclusive, but they can overlap with its fundamental, foodie brands, health and wellness brands, counter-culture brands, charity brands, gender brands, novelty brands.

 There are all types of ways that brands appeal to consumers.
 And then I break it down into who are cannabis consumers, and I try to break down, finally, the stereotypes, because I think it’s important for people to realize when they’re reading the book that there are many types of consumers.
 But, again, as we discussed earlier, some are patients and use medicinal cannabis.
 Others use adult-use recreational cannabis, but they’re wide and varied, just like if you asked: who drinks beverages and what type of beverages?
-It can be anything from milk all the way through to alcohol.
+It can be anything from milk to alcohol.
 But, still, it was that overall picture that I was trying to create for people that were new to the industry, for people that was even already in the industry, for people that are interested in cannabis, for investors that want to know more as a grounding and a foundation, and then get a sense of who [which] some of these brands are, some of the leading brands, and why they’re successful.

 That’s a long way of saying, of giving you, the multiple reasons I wrote the book, but I felt there was a need for it at this time, and, in the end, the book turned out to be the first book on cannabis branding ever written.
 So, I think there is a lot of interest in branding, in general, and certainly now in cannabis.
 So, I think the time is right, and I guess its position on Amazon is witness to that.